How to Avoid Student Loan Forgiveness Scams

 - switch to a new repayment plan, or

 Getting assistance from a private, unaffiliated debt relief company doesn’t necessarily mean you’ll be scammed.
-But seeking out unverified services is a common way to stumble into a student loan forgiveness scam.
+But seeking out unverified services is a common path to a student loan forgiveness scam.

-ED works hand in hand with many private companies—such as lenders and servicers—to support federal student loans and borrowers alike.
-To avoid student loan forgiveness scams, it’s important to know who they are and what services they provide.
+We work hand in hand with some private companies—such as lenders and loan servicers—to support federal student loans and borrowers.
+To avoid student loan forgiveness scams, it’s important to know who these companies are and what services they provide.